dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T3240: Fusion of entertainment and information can hinder analysis.
+### T3240: Combining information and entertainment can reduce critical thinking.

 |Support|
 |---|